phuongdps/bigdataplatforms/spark/README.md

 ```

-Secondly, assign the SPARK_MASTER_HOST variable with the master IP address in each machine or node.
+Secondly, assign the SPARK_MASTER_HOST variable in the spark-env.sh file with the master IP address in each machine or node.
 ```bash

 SPARK_MASTER_HOST=192.168.1.15